Labour Party sexual assault review: Maria Dew's findings can't substantiate allegation

 "We have got to try get back to best practise," Ardern said, adding that "harm has been done to everyone involved".

-It's time, Ardern said, to draw a "line in the sand" and start trying to look after our Labour members.
+It was time, Ardern said, to draw a "line in the sand" and start trying to look after our Labour members.

 "We are not here to seek blame or malice," Ardern said.